 April and May can be some pretty great months to visit Belize.
-The Easter/Spring Break crowds have started to thin out.
-The peak airline prices of December, US Presidents’ Week, and Easter are starting to come down a bit.
-And the wetter season hasn’t started yet so the average day is dry and warm.
+The Spring Break rush has started to thin out.
+The peak airline prices of December and US Presidents’ Week are starting to come down a bit.
+And the wetter season hasn’t started yet so the average day is rain-free and warm.
 On the mainland it can be very warm…but let me tell you some of the reasons that the trip will be well worth it.

-All the usual every day Belize stuff is going on…snorkeling the reef, beach barbecues, diving, sailing, spotting manatees, visiting stunning Mayan ruins, toucan watching, cave tubing and zip lining and more.
+All the usual every day Belize stuff is going on…snorkeling the reef, beach barbecues, food tours, diving, spotting manatees, visiting stunning Mayan ruins, bird watching, cave tubing and zip lining and more.

 Not enough?
 Here are some special events you can add to your itinerary in April and May.